kerwin612/teleport/rfd/0136-modern-signature-algorithms.md

   the same algorithm.
 * Teleport derives client SSH and TLS certs from the same client keypair, supporting different algorithms for each will require larger changes.
-* It may be time to split client SSH and TLS certs to support the popular and secure Ed25519 algorithm for SSH and the widely-suported `ECDSA_P256_SHA256` algorithm for TLS.
+* It seems it is time to split client SSH and TLS keys to support the popular and secure Ed25519 algorithm for SSH and the widely-suported `ECDSA_P256_SHA256` algorithm for TLS.
 This will also allows to evolve the algorithms used for each protocol independently in the future.